 Clive B. Archer is a senior consultant dermatologist at the St John’s Institute of Dermatology, Guy’s and St Thomas’ NHS Foundation Trust and honorary senior clinical lecturer at King’s College London.
 He is also a visiting senior lecturer at the Institute of Pharmaceutical Science, King’s College London, having obtained a PhD in Pharmacology, alongside his dermatology training, for his research in inflammatory mediators and the skin.

-He was previously a consultant dermatologist at University Hospitals Bristol (1989-2010) and an honorary clinical senior lecturer at the University of Bristol.
+He was previously a consultant dermatologist and clinical lead for dermatology at University Hospitals Bristol (1989-2010) and an honorary clinical senior lecturer at the University of Bristol.